WildCoderCrab/Space-Runner/README.md

 To compile the code, open a terminal inside the repository and run "make".

-The project was made on linux and might not work on windows.
+The project was made on linux, so it might not work on windows or mac.